 - Proper bicycle selection

-- Bicycling safety guidelines: Consideration of these ideas can further reduce the risk of a bicycle accident.
+Consider these ideas to help further reduce the risk of a bicycle accident:

-- Use a bicycle only in a way that is appropriate for the age of the rider.
+- A bicycle should only be used in a way that's appropriate for the age of the rider.

-- Be aware of the need for experience and skill before bicycling on public roads.
+- A bicycle rider needs to have the proper experience and skill before riding on public roads.

-- Less experienced bicyclists should be educated about the rules of the road.
+- Less experienced bicyclists should learn the rules of the road.

-- Teach increased awareness of surroundings.
-(Beware of opening car doors, sewer grating, debris on roads, uneven surfaces, poorly lit areas.)
+- Bicyclists need to be aware of their surroundings.
+Watch for opening car doors, sewer grating, debris on the roads, uneven surfaces, and poorly lit areas.

 - Ride in single file with traffic, not against it.